In this overview, we explain how to understand the results of your completed Local Search Audit report.

 Once complete, a Local Search Audit report will look like this:

 Here we explain what each section shows and how to understand the report data:

 When you first open the Local Search Audit report, you are met with the ‘Summary’ section.
 This section summarises the results and shows the score of each of the other sections.
 We use a unique set of formulas to calculate a score for each section and convert this into an easy-to-read score of 'Good', 'OK' and 'Poor'.

 You can click each jump downlink to see the section rather than scrolling.

 3) Search Rankings section

 This section reports the positions ('rankings') that your website or business appears in for your important keywords.
-We report on your rankings in the 3 largest search engines (Google, Yahoo!, Bing) and within their local offerings (Google Maps, Yahoo!
-Local, Bing Local).
+We report on your rankings in the 3 largest search engines (Google and Bing) and within their local offerings (Google Maps and Bing Local).

 Within the search results, we look for your website/business name and show you the position in which you appear.
 If we find more than 1 result for your website/business then we will report multiple results in the ranking results table.
 We look through the top 50 results and if you don't appear in the top 50 we return a result of >50.